MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-program-enroll-macos.md

       - **Setup Assistant (legacy)**: Use the legacy Setup Assistant if you want users to experience the typical out-of-box-experience for Apple products.
 This method installs standard preconfigured settings when the device enrolls with Intune management.
 If you're using Active Directory Federation Services and you're using Setup Assistant to authenticate, a [WS-Trust 1.3 Username/Mixed endpoint](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/ff608241(v=ws.10)) is required.
 For more information about retrieving the ADFS endpoint, see [Get-ADfsEndpoint] (/powershell/module/adfs/get-adfsendpoint?view=win10-ps&preserve-view=true).

  1. **Await final configuration** enables a locked experience at the end of Setup Assistant to ensure your most critical device configuration policies are installed on the device.
+This setting is applied once during the out-of-box Apple automated device enrollment experience in Setup Assistant.
+The device user doesn't experience it again unless they re-enroll their Mac.

     Your options:
        * **Yes**:  Just before the home screen loads, Setup Assistant pauses and lets Intune check in with the device.
 The end-user experience locks while users await final configurations.
 This option is the default configuration for new enrollment profiles.